 This was the first passage that I’ve visited after the stroll around Montmartre with my friend Mimi.
 One of its entrances is from 11 Boulevard Montmartre.
-This passage is the centre of the philately trade in Paris and you can find few shops specializing in this matter.
+This passage is the centre of the philately trade in Paris and you can find a few shops specializing in this matter.
 For the noninterested in collecting post stamps, I recommend stopping for a short lunch in “L’Arbre à Canelle” (“Cinnamon tree”).
-The premises of this restaurant were previously used by the chocolate producer Francois Marquis for his firm “Maison Marquis” The decoration in the interior and exterior is kept close to the initial look from the middle of 19th century.
+The chocolate producer Francois Marquis for his firm “Maison Marquis” had used the premises of the restaurant in the past.
+The decoration in the interior and exterior is kept close to the initial look from the middle of the 19th century.
 The food is delicious and together with the service gives you good value for your money.
 The salads are refreshing and the desserts tempting.

 In this passage, you will see candy shops and pastries which will not let you impartial.
-The shop windows are filled with beautifully decorated boxes and tempting with its colours petit fours.
+Beautifully decorated boxes and tempting with its colours petit fours are filling the shop windows.
 Hotel Chopin’s entrance makes the atmosphere even brighter with a cosy lobby which is visible through the glass doors.
-The Grevin Museum (wax museum founded in 1882) also can be reached by the passage.
-Its entrance is decorated with various figures and contributes to the artistic identity of this Parisian passage.
+You can access the Grevin Museum (wax museum founded in 1882) from the passage.
+Different figures decorate its entrance and contribute to the artistic identity of the passage.

 This Parisian passage is the third which I visited.
 It is the most stylishly luxurious of all and its decor can easily be used for a film from the Belle Époque.
 The flagmanship of the fashion designer Jean-Paul Gaultier is located in the gallery since 1986, and today there are several shops for clothing and decorative items for the home.
 Wolff & Descourtis offers designer fabrics and enchants the senses with colours, glitter and plenty of imagination.

-However, in my humble opinion, the most charming part of this passage is its richly decorated interior with magnificent arches, Greek statues, green cypress trees placed along the gallery and neat tables of the cafes and restaurants.
-A Priori Thé is situated at one of the exits and seems to be preferred by the local people for meetings on a cup of tea.
+The charm of this passage is in its richly decorated interior with magnificent arches, Greek statues, green cypress trees and neat tables of the cafes and restaurants around.
+A Priori Thé is at one of the exits and seems to be frequented by the locals, for meetings over a cup of tea.
 If you want to experience French luxury Galerie Vivienne is your place.

-For the full map of the Paris passages, check this map.
+To see the locations of all Paris passages, check this map.

 ADD THIS TO PINTEREST